Welcome Back, Kotter: Guest stars

 Several noteworthy performers enjoyed guest stints on Kotter either during or prior to their widespread fame.
-James Woods guest starred in the first episode of Season 1 ("The Great Debate") as Alex Welles, a drama teacher who leads the school debate team ("the Turkeys") in a competition against the Sweathogs.
+James Woods guest-starred in the first episode of season one ("The Great Debate") as Alex Welles, a drama teacher who leads the school debate team ("the Turkeys") in a competition against the Sweathogs.
 Pat Morita appears in the 1976 episode "Career Day" as Mr. Takahashi.
 Comedian George Carlin was featured, as was John Astin.
-Other guest stars included Scott Brady, Ellen Travolta, Richard Moll, Della Reese, and Dinah Manoff who would work with John Travolta again in Grease.
+Other guest stars included Scott Brady, Ellen Travolta, Richard Moll, Della Reese, and Dinah Manoff, who would work with John Travolta again in Grease.

 Groucho Marx was set to have a brief walk-on role in one episode.
 He arrived on-set, but was deemed to be too sick to appear.
 Pictures of Marx with the cast were taken, but not released.
 However, the photographs did appear on the Internet decades later.

 Spin-offs

 At least three spin-offs of Kotter were seriously considered, but only one ever became a series.
 The short-lived Mr. T and Tina starred Pat Morita as Taro Takahashi (Mr. T for short), a brilliant Japanese inventor whom he portrayed in one episode of Kotter.
 The show was not received well by critics and lasted for five episodes on ABC.
-There was also talk of developing a spin-off built around the Horshack character and his family, Rich Man, Poor Man; Horshack!, but it never went beyond the backdoor pilot stage, shown as an episode of Kotter.
+Talk arose of developing a spin-off built around the Horshack character and his family, Rich Man, Poor Man; Horshack!, but it never went beyond the backdoor pilot stage, shown as an episode of Kotter.
 In the mid-1990s, Hegyes announced on The Jenny Jones Show that plans were in the works to create a spin-off featuring the Sweathogs, all grown up, minus Travolta's Barbarino, but the project never got off the ground and little information about it was ever made public.